vb690/false_prophet/README.md

 # Motivation

-This repository aim to ompare the perfromance of [Facebook's Prophet](https://facebook.github.io/prophet/) with that of an Artificial Neural Network using recurrent operations (RNN).
-We already expect the RNN to perfrorm worse both in terms of accuracy and training time.
+This repository aims to ompare the perfromance of [Facebook's Prophet](https://facebook.github.io/prophet/) with that of an Artificial Neural Network using recurrent operations (RNN) in an "out of the box" setting.
+We already expect the RNN to perfrorm worse both in terms of estimates error and training time given that Prophet has been engineered to be accurate and fast even wehn minimal inputs from the end user are provided.

-However, there is value in seeing where and how it fails.
+However, there is value in seeing where and how the RNN fails given that ANNs have the potential to achieve bettter perfromance and generalizability if carefully tuned.

 # Features